Tempio Malatestiano: History

 San Francesco was originally a thirteenth-century Gothic church belonging to the Franciscans.
 The original church had a rectangular plan without side chapels, with a single nave ending with three apses.
 The central one was probably frescoed by Giotto, to whom is also attributed the crucifix now housed in the second right chapel.

 Malatesta called on Alberti, as his first ecclesiastical architectural work, to transform the building and make it into a kind of personal mausoleum for him and his lover and later his wife, Isotta degli Atti.
 The execution of the project was handed over to the Veronese Matteo di Andrea de' Pasti, hired at the Estense court.
 Of Alberti's project, the dome that appears in Matteo's foundation medal of 1450—similar to that of the Pantheon of Rome and intended to be among the largest in Italy—was never built.
 Also the upper part of the façade, which was supposed to include a gable end, was never finished, though it had risen to a considerable height by the winter of 1454, as Malatesta's fortunes declined steeply after his excommunication in 1460 and the structure remained as we see it, with its unexecuted east end, at his death in 1466.
 The two blind arcades at the side of the entrance arch were to house the sarcophagi of Sigismondo Pandolfo and Isotta, which instead are now in the interior.

 Works for the renovation of the nave began some five years before those of the exterior shell that encases the church.
 Marble for the work was taken from the Roman ruins in Sant'Apollinare in Classe (near Ravenna) and in Fano.
+To complete the temple's covering, marble was also taken from headstones in the surrounding cemetery.